Abdriano95/MeTube/README.md

   - *User Story 1*: As an admin, I want to manage metadata so that I can create read update and delete metadata.
   - *User Story 2*: As an admin I want to manage videos so that I can upload, play, overwrite and delete videos.
   - *User Story 3*: As an authenticated user I want to be able to like a video so that I can show that I enjoyed it.
-  - *User Story 4*: As an Admin I want to manage likes for videos so that I can create, read, update and delete likes.
+  - *User Story 4*: As an admin I want to manage likes for videos so that I can create, read, update and delete likes.
   - *User Story 5*: As an authenticated user I want to be able to post comments on videos so i can share my thoughts and have discussions about them.
   - *User Story 6*: As an admin I want to manage comments for videos so that I can edit or delete them.

 #### Review
 - **Completed**:
-  - *User Story 1*:
+  - *User Story 1*: An admin now has full CRUD power for managing the metadata of all videos.
+  - *User Story 2*: An admin can now fully modify all videos and their contents.
+  - *User Story 3*: The ability to like a video and remove the like is fully functional and tied to every user.
+  - *User Story 4*: An admin has the ability to modify the likes of any video.
 - **Not Completed**:
-  - *User Story 2*:
+  - *User Story 5*: Need to implement the connection between the API and the client.
+  - *User Story 6*: Without the comment functionality fully implemented we couldnt start the development process for this user story.
 - **Issues**:
+  - We had worsened our communication during this sprint.
+  - We had less daily scrums this sprint.
+  - Many more user stories were incompleted.

 #### Retrospective
 - **What went well**:
+  - We developed a solid workflow with pull requests, linked to testing.
+  - Most of the work was completed.
+  - We assigned estimates for the user stories using Scrum Poker.
+  - We refrained from writing specific tasks for the user stories and will change that approach to defining a DoD (Definition of Done).
 - **What could be improved**:
+  - Better communication in the next sprint.
+  - More daily scrums.
+  - Make sure that we have less user stories in the sprint backlog.
 - **Amendments to process**:
+  - More frequent check-ins, at least two times during a sprint.
+  - Improve the pull request workflow.
+  - Change from tasks to DoD in issues.

 ---